nrabukha/rotation-angles-yz/README.md

 # rotation-angles-yz
-This application help to find the angles of rotation of any point coordinates.
+This application helps to find the angles of rotation of any point coordinates.
-There is a standard point from which you can find out the angles of rotation.
+There is the standard point from which you can find out the angles of rotation.
 App uses Three.js to display animations in space